-Much has been said about the healthy effects of the Mediterranean diet--lower mortality rates, fewer cases of heart disease and less chronic illness in that region.
-Now researchers at the University of Las Palmas de Gran Canaria and the University of Navarra in Spain have published a study focusing on what makes the diet so healthy.
+Much has been said about the positive effects of the Mediterranean diet--lower mortality rates, fewer cases of heart disease and less chronic illness in that region of the world.
+Recently, researchers at the University of Las Palmas de Gran Canaria and the University of Navarra in Spain published a study focusing on what makes the diet so healthy.

 How did they do the study?

 For four years, researchers worked with more than 11,000 university students, first asking them to provide their dietary intake.
 Mediterranean diet foods such as fruit, fish, nuts, cereals, and vegetables were positively valued, while meat, alcohol, and dairy products were negatively valued.
 A questionnaire was used to measure the students’ quality of life after four years of monitoring their eating habits.

 Researchers found that participants who stuck to the Mediterranean diet had better mental and physical wellness, as well as a significantly better quality of life.
 The scientists created a Mediterranean food pyramid that outlines the main diet factors:

 - Daily water consumption should be two liters.